rahumanrifnaz-dev/rahumanrifnaz-dev/README.md

 ### 👨‍💻 About Me

-I am a **Third-year Electrical Engineering student** at the **University of Moratuwa, Sri Lanka**, with strong interests across **power electronics, electrical machines, renewable energy, control systems, and automation**[cite: 1].
+Third-year Electrical Engineering student at the University of Moratuwa with strong interests in power electronics, electrical machines, renewable energy, control systems, and automation[cite: 2].
+A Mathematics enthusiast with a strong academic interest and analytical problem-solving abilities, seeking to apply engineering knowledge and develop practical skills through industry experience[cite: 2].
+Interested in contributing to real-world engineering projects in power, energy, and automation[cite: 2].

-My work combines **mathematical modelling, sensing, and instrumentation** with **software development, microcontrollers, and CAD simulation**, allowing me to explore systems from both their **physical engineering** and **intelligent computational** sides[cite: 1].

-I am especially interested in applying engineering knowledge to develop practical solutions, utilizing my strong analytical problem-solving abilities to contribute to real-world engineering projects in **power, energy, and automation**[cite: 1].

 <div align="center">
   <br>